 COVID-19 is still a threat, but with continued public health measures, vaccination and testing, it will be possible to travel internationally.
 You will need to plan your travel carefully and there are risks.

-Travel from Ireland to Liberia
+Travel to Liberia

 In weighing up the decision to travel to Africa at this time, Irish citizens should take into consideration the risk of restrictions being introduced during their travel and, also the impact which responding to COVID-19 may have on local health care systems over the course of their proposed visit.